-- The computational generation of a summary of one or more texts - Techniques include clustering, graph analyses, neural text generation, ... - Extractive vs. abstractive summarization - Extractive.
+- Summary - A short(er) text, derived from one or more long(er) texts, that presents the information important in a given context in a coherent fashion - Summarization - The computational generation of a summary of one or more texts An extensively-studied NLP task, with many applications - Techniques include clustering, graph analyses, neural text generation, ... - Extractive vs. abstractive summarization - Extractive.
 Create summary by reusing portions of text (with no/few changes). - Abstractive.
 Reformulate core content by using new words or paraphrases.
-Both are seen as generation tasks, because the output is a new text.

-• Single vs. multi-document summarization
+Both are seen as generation tasks, because the output is a new text. - Single vs. multi-document summarization - Single.

-- Single.
 Summarize the information from a single text. - Multi.
 Summarize the information from several somehow related texts.
 While the conceptual difference seems small, very different techniques are used usually.

-Overview of argument summarization
+Variations of argument summarization